Edgar Cayce Edited EdgarCayceEditedWhat if Edgar Cayce had spoken plain English?

 My aim in creating this website is to make Mr. Cayce easier to read.
-He gave more than 14,000 interviews, so I'll have time to study only a handful of them, compared to that number, but I hope to pass along some means to translate his often obscure language into plain English.
+He gave more than 14,000 interviews, so I'll have time to study only a handful of them, compared to that number, but I hope to pass along some means to translate his often cryptic or overworked vocabulary and serpentine sentence structure into plain English.

 Another goal is to get you involved.
 I hope you will find my editing hints useful.
 I hope you'll use them and gain a deeper appreciation of Cayce's readings -- and then share your skill.
 I invite you to choose and edit readings in your area of interest, publish them on the web, and then email me your URL.
 I want very much to form a network of messengers dedicated to presenting Cayce's readings, themselves, to one another and to humankind.

 The Edgar Cayce readings on which these translations are based are copyrighted: © 1971, 1993-2007 by the Edgar Cayce Foundation.
 All Rights Reserved.

 I strongly urge you to compare my translations to the original readings.

 Furthermore, the Edgar Cayce Foundation does not endorse my translations.
 In view of the premise, "What if…," ECF may even look upon my translations as works of fiction.

 If you are not already members of Edgar Cayce's Association for Research and Enlightenment (A.R.E.), the membership cost is minimal; please join.
 Here's a hyperlink, edgarcayce.org There is much there for free, but if you join, you'll discover that just one benefit of membership is complete access to the original 14,000-plus readings this web site is based on.